-The Residential Precinct is intended for predominantly residential uses that overlook the southern lake lands.
+The Residential Precinct is intended for predominantly residential uses that overlook the southern park lands.

-It will comprise up to 8 storey residential buildings in compliance with Map 5 (Maximum Building Heights), achieving medium and high density residential uses and capitalising on the amenity and character of the southern lakelands.
+It will comprise 2 storey development in that part of the Precinct located closest to the existing residential development to the south and up to a maximum height of 8 storeys for the balance of the precinct in compliance with Map 6 (Maximum Building Heights), achieving medium and high density uses and capitalising on the amenity and character of the southern parklands.